derekbarbosa/EC463/README.md

 essentially, it is recommended to do logbook entries a few times a week, and to consistently upload them to blackboard.
 For the sake of redundancy, I have uploaded a markdown file to this repo, and will be updating the file on blackboard with my attached git log for proof

+this will also where a bunch of other docs go